KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/(Python) Poetry/README.md

 to run a python script with your virtual environment: poetry run python file.py

+If for some reason you move the folder, you might need to rerun poetry install.

 *A BRIEF NOTE ON POETRY RUN:*

 Sometimes, if you name your main python file main.py and you only have modules inside the source folder, you can use poetry run main.py or poetry run main.py.